wp-plugins/editorial-calendar/readme.txt

 = Why can't I move published posts? =

 Moving published posts can cause problems with some RSS feeds and is generally not a very popular thing to do.
 The calendar only allows you to move scheduled and draft posts.

-= Why doesn't the calendar work with Live Countdown Timer? =

-If you use the plugin <a href="http://wordpress.org/extend/plugins/live-countdown-timer/">Live Countdown Timer</a> the editorial calendar will not work.
-There is a conflict in some JavaScript libraries.
-They're working on it.
-For now you must disable Live Countdown Timer if you want to use the WordPress Editorial Calendar.

 == Screenshots ==